GuillemSeCa/GuillemSeCa/README.md

 <h2 align="center"> Hi there 👋, I'm Guillem Serra Cazorla</h2>
-<h3 align="center">a student of Computer engineering and Telematic Engineering.</h3>
+<h3 align="center">a student of Computer Engineering and Telematic Engineering.</h3>

 - 📫 How to reach me **gserracazorla@gmail.com**